You haven’t celebrated Christmas in the Netherlands properly if you haven’t done gourmetten. Gour-what-en? Exactly.

-- Little chicken fillets (“CHECK IF IT’S COMPLETELY COOKED THROUGH AND BLACK OR YOU WILL DIE FROM SALMONELLA”)
+- Little chicken fillets (“CHECK IF IT’S COMPLETELY COOKED THROUGH OR YOU WILL DIE FROM SALMONELLA”)

-- Little hamburgers (if you’re mother-in-law just chops up a big one then just ditch your partner, you’re better than that)
+- Little hamburgers (if your mother-in-law just chops up a big one, then just ditch your partner, you’re better than that)

 - Little turkey pieces (might be chicken, best to blacken it)

-- Little slavinken (minced meat rolls with bacon wrapped around them — how can I say anything bad about that?)
+- Little slavinken (minced meat rolls with bacon wrapped around them — how can we say anything bad about that?)

 Your mother-in-law likes it because she doesn’t have to cook.
 Dutch people like it because they secretly know there is (at least a little) more to Dutch cuisine than that.
 So hey!
 Everybody’s happy, right?

 Haven’t you been reading?
-Again, there are meat, sauce and wine everywhere!
+There is a lot of food and wine on the table!
 That means it won’t be long until someone spills some wine or your brother-in-law lets a huge one rip.

 And then there’s the smell.
-The unmistakable smell of a gourmet party is a mix of nostalgia and a hint of ‘snackbar‘.
+The unmistakable smell of a gourmet party is a mix of nostalgia, and a hint of burnt grease and ‘snackbar‘.
 Do not underestimate it!
-It will be there for days to come, all your clothes will need some serious cleaning and you better get the good shampoo out for the day after.
+It will be lingering for days to come, all your clothes will need some serious cleaning, and you better get the good shampoo out to cleanse those locks.

-It’s great!
-It’s a total slam dunk for the Dutch in the gezellig (cosy) & culinary department.
+The final verdict?
+Gourmetten is a great Dutch tradition!
+It’s a total slam dunk in the gezelligheid and culinary department.
 So hug those in-laws if they’re into gourmetten!